Oslandia/deeposlandia/README.md

 ## Requirements

-The code has been run with Python3.
-The dependencies are recalled in `setup.py` file, and additional dependencies for developing purpose are listed in `requirements-dev.txt`.
+The code has been run with Python 3.
+All dependencies are specified in `setup.py` file, and additional dependencies for developing purpose are listed in `requirements-dev.txt`.

 ## From source